Thunderbolt 4 - so what is it?

 Thunderbolt was created by Intel working with Apple.
 Thunderbolt combined PCIe, DisplayPort, and power as an all-in-one standard, allowing fast data transfers, fast display support and charging - all available in a single cable.

 Thunderbolt 1 & 2 used a Mini DisplayPort connector prior to Thunderbolt 3 adopting a USB-C connector.
-Thunderbolt 4 continues to use this style connector, offering high-speed storage, high-res monitors, and Thunderbolt docking stations.
+Thunderbolt 4 continues to use this style connector, offering high-speed storage, high-res monitors, and Thunderbolt docking stations or Thunderbolt hubs.
 Thunderbolt 4 can daisy chain up to six connected devices.

 There's not a huge difference between Thunderbolt 3 and Thunderbolt 4 but it does double its video support for dual 4K displays at 60Hz or one 8K display at 30Hz.
 It still transfers data at 40Gbs like Thunderbolt 3 but PCIe bandwidth doubles from 16Gps to 32Gbs.
 External GPU users can expect the same sort of increase.